frenchchoco/motomulti/README.md

 - Rename or delete crafted-transactions.txt.
 - Rename or delete output_txns.txt.

-# Additional Info

-You can edit the values that are sent to increase or decrease gas used.
-This is to send 200,000 transactions at ~15 sats/vb.
-By changing the values and numbers inside each of the commented lines, you can achieve different number of transactions, and different gas amounts.

-## Additional files
+## Additional Info

-- Python selenium bot which creates a new wallet, makes 5 new accounts, then attempts to swap.
+- There is a Python Selenium bot included which creates a new wallet, makes 5 new accounts, then attempts to swap.
 The file is _selenium_bot_sybiler.py_, take a look if you want. (will be obsolete soon)
 - Feel free to take this and extend it in any way you see fit.
 Works very well for automation.